 - Continuing use even if it causes negative consequences

-If you or someone you know may be experiencing fentanyl addiction, reach out to Zinnia Healing today.
+If you or someone you know may be experiencing fentanyl addiction, reach out to Zinnia Health today.

 How Can Fentanyl Addiction Be Treated?